geoscixyz/em/content/case_histories/mt_isa/survey.rst

 in {figure}.
 They show xxx If errors are assigned as 5% + floor 0.0001 V then the secondary signal from the target is detectable.

 Inversion of Synthetic data Following the work {link: general basics of survey design} we invert the synthetic data using 2D algorithm.
 The parameters used in the inversion were:  xxxxx.
 The Mt.
 Norvit Horizon is evident.

-Using 2D forward modelling, we can also visualize where current flows and where charge buildup occurs in our single pole source experiment.
-The interactive figure below shows how current flows through the earth for a given source location.
-Note in particular how current is channelled into the conductive circular unit and away from the steeply dipping resistive units.
-We can also clearly see charge buildup occuring at the interfaces between units.
+Using 2D forward modelling, we can also simulate current flows that could be expected at Mt.
+Isa.
+Note in particular the current channeling into the conductive Breakaway Shale as well as through the deeper mineralization.

+.. _Mt_Isa_Simulation:
+.. list-table:: : DCR simulation over a synthetic Mt.
+Isa conductivity model
+   :header-rows: 0
+   :widths: 10
+   :stub-columns: 0

-.. raw:: html
+   *  - .. raw:: html
             :file: ./images/Mt_Isa_Current_Anim.html

 Current density (arrows) and charge density (color) for a range of source locations (Powered by: `SimPEG <http://www.simpeg.xyz/>`_).